QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 	END_TURB_1

 	----------------------------------------Simulation Settings-------------------------------------------------------
-	0.050000                                 TIMESTEP           - the timestep size in [s] 1200                                     NUMTIMESTEPS       - the number of timesteps 10.000                                   RAMPUP             - the rampup time for the structural model 5.000                                    ADDDAMP            - the initial time with additional damping 100.000                                  ADDDAMPFACTOR      - for the additional damping time this factor is used to increase the damping of all components
+	0.050000                                           TIMESTEP           - the timestep size in [s] 1000                                               NUMTIMESTEPS       - the number of timesteps 50.000                                             RAMPUP             - the rampup time for the structural model 0.000                                              ADDDAMP            - the initial time with additional damping 100.000                                            ADDDAMPFACTOR      - for the additional damping time this factor is used to increase the damping of all components
 	0.000                                              WAKEINTERACTION    - in case of multi-turbine simulation the wake interaction start at? [s]

 	----------------------------------------Wind Input-----------------------------------------------------------------
 	0                                                  WNDTYPE            - use a number: 0 = steady; 1 = windfield; 2 = hubheight
-						 WNDNAME            - filename of the turbsim input file, mann input file or hubheight file (with extension), leave blank if unused
+													   WNDNAME            - wind file name: TurbSim (.inp), Mann (.man), hub-height (.hht) or binary field (.bts); leave empty if unused.
+If an .inp is given and a matching .bts exists, the .bts is used
 	0                                                  STITCHINGTYPE      - the windfield stitching type; 0 = periodic; 1 = mirror
 	true                                               WINDAUTOSHIFT      - the windfield shifting automatically based on rotor diameter [bool]
-	0.00                                     SHIFTTIME          - the windfield is shifted by this time if WINDAUTOSHIFT = 0 12.00                                    MEANINF            - the mean inflow velocity, overridden if a windfield or hubheight file is use
+	0.00                                               SHIFTTIME          - the windfield is shifted by this time if WINDAUTOSHIFT = 0
+	10.00                                              MEANINF            - the mean inflow velocity, overridden if a windfield or hubheight file is use
 	0.00                                               HORANGLE           - the horizontal inflow angle 0.00                                               VERTANGLE          - the vertical inflow angle 0                                                  PROFILETYPE        - the type of wind profile used (0 = Power Law; 1 = Logarithmic)
-	0.200                                    SHEAREXP           - the shear exponent if using a power law profile, if a windfield is used these values are used to calculate the mean wake convection velocities
+	0.000                                              SHEAREXP           - the shear exponent if using a power law profile, if a windfield is used these values are used to calculate the mean wake convection velocities
 	0.010                                              ROUGHLENGTH        - the roughness length if using a log profile, if a windfield is used these values are used to calculate the mean wake convection velocities
-	0.00                                     DIRSHEAR           - a value for the directional shear in deg/m 77.60                                    REFHEIGHT          - the reference height, used to contruct the BL profile
+	0.00                                               DIRSHEAR           - a value for the directional shear in deg/m 115.63                                             REFHEIGHT          - the reference height, used to construct the BL profile false                                              GROUNDEFFECT       - should the ground effect be included (for vortex lines and particles)

 	----------------------------------------Ocean Depth, Waves and Currents-------------------------------------------
-	the following parameters only need to be set if ISOFFSHORE = 1 200.00                                   WATERDEPTH         - the water depth
+	the following parameters only need to be set if ISOFFSHORE = 1 250.00                                             WATERDEPTH         - the water depth
-	New_Wave.lwa                             WAVEFILE           - the path to the wave file, leave blank if unused 1                                        WAVESTRETCHING     - the type of wavestretching, 0 = vertical, 1 = wheeler, 2 = extrapolation, 3 = none
+	New_Wave.lwa                                       WAVEFILE           - the path to the wave file, leave blank if unused 1                                                  WAVESTRETCHING     - the type of wave stretching, 0 = vertical, 1 = wheeler, 2 = extrapolation, 3 = none
+	1                                                  VERTWEIGHT         - vertical to wheeler blending factor: 1 = pure vertical, 0 = pure wheeler, only active if WAVETRETCHING = 0
 	10000.00                                           SEABEDSTIFF        - the vertical seabed stiffness [N/m^3]
-	0.20                                     SEABEDDAMP         - a damping factor for the vertical seabed stiffness evaluation, between 0 and 1 [-]
+	2000.00                                            SEABEDDAMP         - a linear damping coefficient for the vertical seabed contact [N*s/m^3]; applied proportional to vertical penetration velocity
-	0.10                                     SEABEDSHEAR        - a factor for the evaluation of shear forces (friction), between 0 and 1 [-]
+	0.10                                               SEABEDFRICTAXIAL   - seabed axial kinematic friction coefficient (mu_k_a) [-]; defines the Coulomb sliding friction along the seafloor (typically 0.2 to 1.0)
+	0.10                                               SEABEDFRICTTRANS   - seabed transverse kinematic friction coefficient (mu_k_t) [-]; defines the Coulomb sliding friction along the seafloor (typically 0.2 to 1.0)
+	1.00                                               SEABEDFRICTSCALE   - static/dynamic friction scale [-]; mu_s = mu_k * scale (1.0 = no breakout, > 1.0 increases low-speed/breakout resistance)
+	0.0500                                             SEABEDFRICTVEL     - seabed friction break velocity v_c [m/s]; threshold for kinetic sliding (MoorDyn FricDamp = 1.0 / v_c)
 	0.00                                               SURF_CURR_U        - near surface current velocity [m/s]
 	0.00                                               SURF_CURR_DIR      - near surface current direction [deg]
 	30.00                                              SURF_CURR_DEPTH    - near surface current depth [m]
 	0.00                                               SUB_CURR_U         - sub surface current velocity [m/s]
 	0.00                                               SUB_CURR_DIR       - sub surface current direction [deg]
 	0.14                                               SUB_CURR_EXP       - sub surface current exponent
 	0.00                                               SHORE_CURR_U       - near shore (constant) current velocity [m/s]
 	0.00                                               SHORE_CURR_DIR     - near shore (constant) current direction [deg]

 	----------------------------------------Global Mooring System------------------------------------------------------
 													MOORINGSYSTEM      - the path to the global mooring system file, leave blank if unused

 	----------------------------------------Dynamic Wake Meandering----------------------------------------------------
 	0                                                  DWMSUMTYPE         - the dynamic wake meandering wake summation type: 0 = DOMINANT; 1 = QUADRATIC; 2 = LINEAR

 	----------------------------------------Environmental Parameters---------------------------------------------------
 	1.22500                                            DENSITYAIR         - the air density [kg/m^3]
 	0.000016470                                        VISCOSITYAIR       - the air kinematic viscosity 1025.00000                                         DENSITYWATER       - the water density [kg/m^3]
 	0.000001307                                        VISCOSITYWATER     - the water kinematic viscosity [m^2/s]
 	9.806650000                                        GRAVITY            - the gravity constant [m/s^2]

 	----------------------------------------Output Parameters----------------------------------------------------------
-	20.00000                                 STOREFROM          - the simulation stores data from this point in time, in [s] false                                    STOREREPLAY        - store a replay of the simulation (warning, large memory will be required) [bool] true                                     STOREAERO          - should the aerodynamic data be stored [bool] false                                    STOREBLADE         - should the local aerodynamic blade data be stored [bool] true                                     STORESTRUCT        - should the structural data be stored [bool] true                                     STORESIM           - should the simulation (performance) data be stored [bool] true                                     STOREHYDRO         - should the controller data be stored [bool] false                                    STORECONTROLLER    - should the controller data be stored [bool] false                                    STOREDWM           - should the dynamic wake meandering (DWM) data be stored [bool]
+	20.00000                                           STOREFROM          - the simulation stores data from this point in time, in [s] false                                              STOREREPLAY        - store a replay of the simulation (warning, large memory will be required) [bool] true                                               STOREAERO          - should the aerodynamic data be stored [bool] true                                               STOREBLADE         - should the local aerodynamic blade data be stored [bool] true                                               STORESTRUCT        - should the structural data be stored [bool] true                                               STORESIM           - should the simulation (performance) data be stored [bool] true                                               STOREHYDRO         - should the controller data be stored [bool] false                                              STORECONTROLLER    - should the hydrodynamic data be stored [bool] false                                              STOREDWM           - should the dynamic wake meandering (DWM) data be stored [bool]
+													FILTERFILE         - filename of the results data filter file, leave blank if unused

 	----------------------------------------Modal Analysis Parameters--------------------------------------------------
-	false                                    CALCMODAL          - perform a modal analysis (only single turbine simulations) [bool]
+	false                                              CALCMODAL          - perform a modal analysis (only single turbine simulations) [bool] false                                              USEMBC             - apply the multi blade coordinate transformation (MBC) during the modal analysis [bool]
-	0.00000                                  MINFREQ            - store Eigenvalues, starting with this frequency 0.00000                                  DELTAFREQ          - omit Eigenvalues that are closer spaced than this value 100.00000                                NUMFREQ            - set the number of Eigenmodes and Eigenvalues that will be stored
+	0.00000                                            MINFREQ            - store Eigenvalues, starting with this frequency 0.00000                                            DELTAFREQ          - omit Eigenvalues that are closer spaced than this value
+	100.00000                                          NUMFREQ            - set the number of Eigenmodes and Eigenvalues that will be stored

 Multi-Threaded Batch Analysis